Domestication of the dog: Admixture

 Studies indicate admixture between the dog-wolf ancestor and golden jackals.
 However, since domestication, there was almost negligible gene flow from wolves into dogs but substantial gene flow from dogs into wolves.
 There were some wolves that were related to all ancient and modern dogs.
 A very small amount of gene flow was detected between coyotes and ancient American dogs, and between the African wolf and African dogs but in which direction could not be determined.
 The short divergence time between dogs and wolves followed by their continuous admixture has led to 20% of the genome of East Asian wolves and 7–25% of the genome of European and Middle Eastern wolves showing contributions from dogs.
 The β-defensin gene responsible for the black coat of North American wolves was the result of a single introgression from early Native American dogs in the Yukon between 1,600 and 7,200 YBP.
 Dogs and wolves living in the Himalayas and on the Tibetan plateau carry the EPAS1 allele that is associated with high-altitude oxygen adaptation, which has been contributed by a ghost population of an unknown wolf-like canid.
-This ghost population is deeply-diverged from modern Holarctic wolves and dogs, and has contributed 39% to the Himalayan wolf's nuclear genome.
+This ghost population is deeply diverged from modern Holarctic wolves and dogs, and has contributed 39% to the Himalayan wolf's nuclear genome.
 Limited gene flow has likely occurred in arctic dogs.

-Bonn-Oberkassel dog
+Magdalenian dogs

-The earliest generally accepted dog remains were discovered in Bonn-Oberkassel, Germany.
+In 1914, the earliest discovery of a Palaeolithic dog-human co-burial was made in a Magdalenian archaeological site called Bonn-Oberkassel, Germany.
 Contextual, isotopic, genetic, and morphological evidence shows that this dog was clearly not a local wolf.
 The dog was dated to 14,223 YBP.
+Since then, many other dog remains from the Magdalenian and the Azilian cultures have been found.
+Among these, some directly dated clearly identified dog remains are older than the Bonn-Oberkassel dog: Erralla (Spain), 17,410-17,096 YBP; Abri le Morin (France), 15,132-14,155 YBP.
+Other Magdalenian and Azilian remains are: Hauterive-Champréveyres, Le Closeau, Anton Koba, Kesslerloch, Grotte-abri du Moulin, Pont d’Ambon, and Kartstein.